homedepot/github-webhook-resource/README.md

 ### `out`: Manipulate a Github webhook

-Create or delete a webhook using the configured parameters.
+Modify a webhook using the configured parameters.

 #### Parameters